saiswaruprath/ServerlessWebApp/README.md

 Click New Credential.

 Set the name for-guestbook, and leave the role as Manager.
 Click Add to add the new credential.
 Expand the newly created credentials and review them.
 These credentials will allow Cloud Functions actions to read/write to your Cloudant service.

+### Step 2: Create actions to save guestbook entries
+In order for the guestbook to write entries to the Cloudant database and subsequently read entries from the database, you will use Cloud Functions.
+In this section, you need to create actions with IBM Cloud Functions to write the guestbook entries to Cloudant.
+A sequence of two actions will be used to create the entries in Cloudant.
+Given a name, email address, and comment, the sequence will create a document to be persisted and store that document in your Cloudant database.